 However, John Crumplin worked his socks off and he certainly wasn’t lacking in determination.
 Moving to his preferred right back position, he gave his Albion performances the proverbial 110% each time (which may well have made his cock-ups even more amusing).
 After a season or so Crumplin improved dramatically, to the extent where the chants of Johnny Crumplin, football genius were more often than not serious rather than ironic, although the chant was still sung for the mistakes too.
 He did actually start to become the football genius he was mockingly labelled from the start.

 For me the whole football genius thing came to a head, a perfect dénouement to the legend of John Crumplin, in 1993, at home to Burnley.
-He took the ball from inside the Albion half and his right back position, on a charging run; he took it inside one Burnley player, then another…and finding himself 25 yars out near the middle of the pitch, thought he’d have a go.
-The ball went fizzing sublimely over the keeper’s head, off the bar and in.
+He took the ball from inside the Albion half and his right back position, on a charging run through the midfield and passed the halfway line; he took it inside one Burnley player, then another…and finding himself 25 yards out near the middle of the pitch, thought he’d have a go.
+The ball curled and fizzed sublimely over the keeper’s head, off the bar and in.
 I’ve never seen the Goldstone erupt so violently.
+If it had happened after the song ‘If [insert player name] scores, we’re on the pitch’ had been composed, the whole crowd would’ve been on the pitch.
 Even the West Stand were singing his song.
 Crumplin had graduated the school of football genius.
 It was a prize Albion moment.

 By the way, mocking reference to the West Stand can best be described by an unknown North-stander who put it brilliantly.
 The only peep you’ll hear out of the West Stand is if someone farts or drops their handbag.

 Crumplin remains to this day a major part of Albion history.
-Ask any Brighton fan over about 30 to name ten famous Albion players and I’m sure he’d make most lists alongside the likes Mark Lawrenson, Jimmy Case, Peter Ward, Terry Connor and Dean Saunders.
+Ask any Brighton fan over about 35 to name ten famous Albion players and I’m sure he’d make most lists alongside the likes Mark Lawrenson, Jimmy Case, Peter Ward, Danny Wilson Terry Connor, Bobby Zamora and Dean Saunders.
 He now manages Walton & Hersham Town, apparently.

 Just one week into Poly life and, as if I’d written the fixture list myself, Brighton are away at Blackburn.
 Reflecting my renewed optimism in life generally, Brighton got an unexpected away result at Ewood Park.
 This was before Blackburn became fashionable, before Shearer and Dalglish et al. The ground was an enormous shed-like affair and the hundred or so Albion fans were like flotsam and jetsam behind the goal in a vast sea of concrete terracing.
 As such the atmosphere wasn’t great and the winner was one of those goals that crosses the line, but doesn’t hit the net; a goal where the fans look expectantly at the linesman for the goal signal, rather than the satisfying whump of the net.
 The celebration is obviously less spontaneous and rather comical.
 Rather than the explosive release than normally accompanies goals, it’s more of a mexican wave of ‘whooa’ noises, followed by some tentative arm waving, yessing and hopping about.
 However…win it was.